The Romanians, Part One

 Romanian troops fought enthusiastically to liberate Bessarabia and Bucovina from the Soviets, and carried out the mass slaughter of Jews, Gypsies and others with equal zest.
 As the war dragged on, that enthusiasm sharply waned, helped along by a marked lack of materiel assistance from the Germans.

 When Soviet armies surged toward Romanian soil in the spring of 1944, the Armata Romana returned to the front to help repel the invasion.
-Antonescu had held back three years of new military academy graduates from the Eastern Front.
+Along with new recruits and weapons, Antonescu had held back three years of new military academy graduates from the Eastern Front.
 With these fresh new young officers now assigned to combat roles and the imperative of defending the homeland, he hoped that Romanian arms would prove up to the task in this new campaign.

 That campaign is the subject of Panzer Grenadier: Broken Axis.
 Here’s a look at the game’s Romanian forces.

 Romania went to war in 1941 with just over 200 tanks in its inventory.
 Many of these were lost in the years that followed to combat or overuse, and those that remained were in no way capable of fighting Soviet armor in 1944.
 The Germans blocked Romanian attempts to obtain licenses and machine tools to build more modern tanks in their own factories, but promised to replace the lost armor with more up-to-date German-made tanks.